Logo Copyright © 2007 NCCG - All Rights Reserved

 Conditional Silence for All

 The verb sigao is used by Homer only in the imperative with the meaning of "hush, be still".
 The imperatives here indicate linear action, i.e. it is not something that has a continuous effect but the action can be thought of as a line or line of dots.
 Every time one of these three actions appear on the scene during a worship service, the person should hush, be it a man or woman.
 In the first two instances it concerns men and in the last women: (1) If a man speaks in an unknown language without anyone interpreting into a language that others can understand; (2) If a man speaks and someone else gets up to speak; and (3) If a woman begins to act like Delphic priestesses speaking in an unknown tongue.
-Under no circumstances does the injunction of Paul in 1 Cor.14:34 indicate that women should not utter a word at any time during the church service.
+Under no circumstances does the injunction of Paul in 1 Cor.14:34 indicate that women should not utter a word at any time during the assembly service.
 It is not men versus women, or women versus men, but it is confusion versus order.
 It makes no difference who causes the confusion.
 It is as bad if produced by men as it is when produced by women.

 Of Women and Wives

 Furthermore, the word gunaikes should not be translated as "women" in its genetic sense, but as "wives".
 It is wives who should submit (Gk. hupotassomai) to their own husbands (Gk. andras).
-The whole argument is not the subjection of women to men in general, but of wives to their own husbands in the family unit as ordained by God.
+The whole argument is not the subjection of women to men in general, but of wives to their own husbands in the family unit as ordained by Yahweh.

 Paul states the principle that it was the duty of husbands to restrain their own wives from such displays.
 It does not state that a man should restrain the wife of another.
-It is a shame for a woman to bring confusion into the local church/Colony (v.35), even as it is for any man to do so.
+It is a shame for a woman to bring confusion into the local assembly (v.35), even as it is for any man to do so.
 Whenever Paul speaks of submissiveness on the part of a woman, it is always on the part of a wife to her own husband.
 It does not imply that a woman, simply because she is a woman, must be submissive to any man simply because he is a man.

 Avoiding Sexual temptation

-Paul was certainly circumspect in regard to permitting himself to be found in the company of a sister in the Lord, not because he hated women, but because he never wanted to allow himself to give the appearance of evil or (possibly) fall into temptation.
+Paul was certainly circumspect in regard to permitting himself to be found in the company of a sister in Yahweh, not because he hated women, but because he never wanted to allow himself to give the appearance of evil or (possibly) fall into temptation.
 The translation of 1 Cor.9:5 says: "Do we not have the right to be accompanied by a wife, as the other apostles and brothers of the Lord and Cephas {Peter}?"
 (RSV).
 The basic generic meaning of gune is "woman" and not "wife" which suggests that the brethren also took sisters with them when performing pastoral duties, though more than likely these were their own wives.
-Clearly it is not evil for a man to take another man's wife, or an unmarried woman, with him on Church business (as the other apostles did).
-But Paul wishes us to be circumspect so as not to give the enemies of the Church opportunity to lay false charges of impropriety or unchastity.
+Clearly it is not evil for a man to take another man's wife, or an unmarried woman, with him on Kingdom business (as the other apostles did).
+But Paul wishes us to be circumspect so as not to give the enemies of the Messianic Community opportunity to lay false charges of impropriety or unchastity.

 The Custom of Head-Covering

 The whole Scripture teaches that existing customs, as long as they are not contrary to the morals and Scripture, are to be adhered to for the sake of unity and not to be flaunted.
-The little phrase at the end of v.10, "because of the angels", means that when a young woman covers her head or wears her hair like a woman it accomplishes four things:
+The little phrase at the end of v.10, "because of the malakim (angels)", means that when a young woman covers her head or wears her hair like a woman it accomplishes four things:

 (1) She gives a visible attestation to her womanhood;